Surya-Prakash-Reddy/Traffic-Sign-Recognition/README.md

 ## About Project:

   Traffic signs provide useful information without which we would face many accidents and also causes discomfort to other vehicle drivers.
-Inorder to make self driving cars more safe recognizing the traffic signs is very important.
-In this project we recognize the traffic signs with an accuracy of over 99%.
+Inorder to make self driving cars more safe recognising the traffic signs is very important.
+In this project we recognise the traffic signs with an accuracy of over 99%.

   ![Output of Model](https://github.com/SurajChinna/Classifying-Cats-and-Dogs/blob/master/assets/image1.png "Output of Model")